-Exploring Angkor: Leading experts offer advice on how to do it right
+Angkor Wat travel tips: Expert advice on visiting Cambodia's ancient ruins

 While much of the focus of past Angkor research has been on the temple sites, thanks to the use of LiDAR technology -- an airborne laser survey -- they've recently learned that these temples were integrated into a humungous network of roads, house mounds, canals, ponds and temples across the Cambodian countryside.

 Archaeologists are still trying to figure out what led to its collapse.
 One of the men leading that pursuit is Roland Fletcher, co-director of the Greater Angkor Project (GAP).
 The archaeologist, who has 15 years of experience at the UNESCO World Heritage Site, says visits will mean more if you view the place for what it was -- a massive urban center, with many working parts.

 "Tourists need to get away from the notion that Angkor is a bunch of temples and understand the basic idea that Angkor is a huge city with some temples in it, just like New York is a huge city with lots of churches and a couple cathedrals in it.